afreenrafi/SC1015-Project/README.md

 1. EDA techniques such as strip plots and bar plot heat maps
 2. Learnt how to resample data into oversampled, smotetomek and bootstrapped
 3. Logistic Regression
+4. Learnt to plot a learning curve for logistic regression
-4. Neural Network
+5. Neural Network

 ## References